blakej115/epicwind-ui/src/data/docs/flex.md

 ---
-title: "Flex Utility"
+title: "Flex Layout Utilities"
 ---

-The flex utility provides an easy way to make a flex layout with columns.
+The flex layout utilities provide an easy way to make a flex layout with columns.
 The parent is set to a display of flex, and a gap is provided by default.

 ## Basic Usage